COSC3020/tsp-local-search-JamesOzzyburn-1/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+## Answer
+My code first starts out with the initialization of the current route, which get us $n$.
+We then have the main while loop which runs $i$ times and for each time it runs it also has $n$ from the combination of the randomization and two opt swap and getting the new length.
+So, in total we have $i * n + n$ which can be simplified to $i * n$.
+So my worst case time complexity is $\Theta(i * n)$.